 (There has come to you a Messenger from among yourselves; he is grieved by your suffering, and is concerned for you, and is gracious and merciful towards the believers.) . {9/128}

-He was a shy person
+He was a bashful person

 (O you who believe, do not enter the houses of the Prophet, unless you are given permission for a meal; not so early as to wait for the meal to be prepared.
 But if you are invited, then enter, and when you have eaten, then disperse, without lingering for conversation.
 Such [behavior] causes annoyance to the Prophet; he is too shy to express it to you). {33/53}